-AB 181, enacted by the State in 1989, made significant changes in several State Codes, including Sections 53080 et seq. of the Government Code which was recodified as Sections 17620 et seq. of the Education Code on January 1, 1998.
-Changes in Section 53080 included additional requirements and procedures for imposing School Fees and other conditions on new development.
-Specifically, AB 181 imposes more stringent nexus requirements on school districts that wish to levy School Fees on CID, as follows:
+AB 181, enacted by the State in 1989, created additional requirements and procedures for imposing School Fees and other conditions on new development.
+Specifically, AB 181 imposed more stringent nexus requirements on school districts that wish to levy School Fees on CID, as follows:

-- 1. In order to levy a School Fee on CID, a formal study must be conducted to determine the impact of "the increased number of employees anticipated to result" from new CID on the "cost of providing school facilities within the School District". - 2.
-Only that portion of the School Fee justified by the "nexus findings" contained in this study may be levied.
+- In order to levy a School Fee on CID, a formal study must be conducted to determine the impact of "the increased number of employees anticipated to result" from new CID on the "cost of providing school facilities within the School District." - Only that portion of the School Fee justified by the "nexus findings" contained in this study may be levied.
 Nexus findings must be made on an individual project basis or on the basis of categories of CID and must "utilize employee generation estimates that are based on commercial/industrial factors within the school district."

-Categories to be evaluated may include, but are not limited to, office, retail, transportation, communications and utilities, light industrial, heavy industrial, research and development, and warehouse uses. - 3.
-Starting in 1990, maximum School Fees for residential and CID will be subject to increases every two (2) years rather than annually.
+Categories to be evaluated may include, but are not limited to, office, retail, transportation, communications and utilities, light industrial, heavy industrial, research and development, and warehouse uses.

-4. An appeals procedure shall be established whereby the levy of School Fees on a commercial/industrial project may be appealed to the governing board of a school district.
+- 3. Starting in 1990, maximum School Fees for residential and CID will be subject to increases every two (2) years rather than annually. - 4.
+An appeals procedure shall be established whereby the levy of School Fees on a commercial/industrial project may be appealed to the governing board of a school district.
 Grounds for an appeal must include, but are not limited to, improper project classification by commercial/industrial category, or the application of improper or inaccurate employee or student generation factors to the project.